toitware/toit-provision/README.md

 3. compile and run

-You can use your own Android development kit to compile, install it to your mobile phone, then use it to configure Wi-Fi access point for your ESP32.
+You can use your own Android development kit to compile, install it on your mobile phone, then use it to configure Wi-Fi access point for your ESP32.

 ## 2. Example

-This example `ble_provision.toit` shows how to provision ESP32 module connect to designated Wi-Fi access point by PC or App of mobile phone by BLE port.
+The example `ble_provision.toit` shows how to integrate BLE provisioning on an ESP32 module so its WiFi can be configured by the PC or Android app.

 ### 2.1.
 Install Dependence